Thanks for checking out my blog! I’m a young retired guy exploring North America in a small RV. This blog is a journal of my travel adventures.

 If you use social media sites, I have pages on Facebook, Twitter, Pinterest, and Google+, where you can follow me.
-I also have a YouTube Channel where I post videos of the places I travel to.
+I also have a YouTube Channel with over 130 videos of the places I’ve travel to.
 You can see my welcome video at this link – J. Dawg’s Welcome Video.

 Thanks again for reading and following my journeys!
 If you see me on the road, please wave, tip your hat, or stop by!

 “The world is a book and those who do not travel read only one page.” – St. Augustine

 “You only live once, but if you do it right, once is enough.”
 Mae West

 “He who does not expect will not find out the unexpected” – Heraclitus

 “Every living being’s life is a story.” – The Cayuse People